United States 14 min

 Read on to learn more about how to use an EOR in the US, so you can start sourcing talent from the country.

-6 steps to hiring employees in the US using an employer of record
+6 steps for choosing an employer of record in the US

 An employer of record is especially useful if you don’t have the resources or budget to form your own legal entity within the US.
 However, not all EOR providers operate the same way, and each EOR offers a different suite of services.
 It’s essential to do some research to figure out the solution that works for your business needs.

 So, how do you go about choosing an employer of record in the US?
-Here are six simple steps to follow before choosing a partner:
+Here are six simple steps to follow when choosing a partner:

 Step 1: Create a list that outlines exactly what you are looking for in an employer of record in the US.
 Then, do your research and make a list of all the EOR providers that match those needs.
 Compare the pros and cons of each provider to shorten the list as much as possible.